tensorflow/ecosystem/docker/README.md

   training program on top of the tensorflow/tensorflow Docker image.
 - [Dockerfile.hdfs](Dockerfile.hdfs) installs Hadoop libraries and sets the appropriate environment variables to enable reading from HDFS.
-- [mnist_replica.py](mnist_replica.py) demonstrates the programmatic setup
-  required for distributed TensorFlow training.
+- [mnist.py](mnist.py) demonstrates the programmatic setup for distributed TensorFlow training.

-## Best practices
+## Best Practices

 - Always pin the TensorFlow version with the Docker image tag.
 This ensures that TensorFlow updates don't adversely impact your training program for future